 The following table provides selected historical consolidated financial and operating data as of the dates and for the periods indicated.
 We derived the selected historical consolidated financial and operating data as of December 31, 2007 and 2006 and for the years ended December 31, 2007, 2006 and 2005 from our audited consolidated financial statements included in this prospectus.
-We derived the selected historical consolidated financial data as of December 31, 2004 and 2003 and for the years ended December 31, 2004 and 2003 from our audited consolidated financial statements included in this prospectus.
-We derived the selected historical consolidated financial data as of March 31, 2008 and for the three months ended March 31, 2008 and 2007 from our unaudited consolidated financial statements included in this prospectus.
-We derived the selected historical consolidated financial statements included in this prospectus.
-We derived the selected historical consolidated financial statements included in this prospectus.
-We derived the selected historical consolidated financial statements included in this prospectus.
-We derived the selected historical consolidated financial statements included in this prospectus, which include all adjustments, consisting only of normal recurring adjustments, that management considers necessary for a fair presentation of our financial position and results of operations as of the date and for the periods presented.
+We derived the selected historical consolidated financial data as of December 31, 2005, 2004 and 2003 and for the years ended December 31, 2004 and 2003 from our audited consolidated financial statements not included in this prospectus.
+We derived the selected historical consolidated financial and operating data as of March 31, 2008 and for the three months ended March 31, 2008 and 2007 from our unaudited condensed consolidated financial statements included in this prospectus, which include all adjustments, consisting only of normal recurring adjustments, that management considers necessary for a fair presentation of our financial position and results of operations as of the date and for the periods presented.
 The results of operations for past accounting periods are not necessarily indicative of the results to be expected for any future accounting period.